 Corporations and partnerships are required to file Form SS-4, as are businesses who have employees or pay employment taxes.
-Non-profit organizations, trusts and estates are also required.
+The same applies to trusts, estates, and non-profit organizations.

 If you operate an LLC and want it to be taxed as an S-Corporation, you’ll need an EIN in order to file Form 2553.